bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 .. _userguide_tools_lod:

-Controlling Level of Detail
+Controlling level of detail
 ---------------------------

 Although the HTML canvas can comfortably display tens or even hundreds of thousands of glyphs, doing so can have adverse effects on interactive performance.
-In order to accommodate large-ish (but not enormous) data sizes, Bokeh plots offer "Level of Detail" (LOD) capability in the client.
+In order to accommodate large data sizes, Bokeh plots offer "Level of Detail" (LOD) capability in the client.

 .. note::
     Another option when dealing with very large data volumes is to use the